-© Royal College of Anaesthetists (RCoA)
+© 2017 Royal College of Anaesthetists

 This leaflet may be copied for the purpose of producing patient information materials.
-Please quote the original source.
-If you wish to use part of this leaflet in another publication, suitable acknowledgement must be given and the logos and branding removed.
+Please quote this original source.
+If you wish to use part of this leaflet in another publication, suitable acknowledgement must be given and the logos, branding, images and icons removed.
 For more information, please contact us.